kurron/docker-study-group-labs/README.md

 # Lab 12: Simple Volume Mount
 1. `cd docker-study-group-labs`
+1. `git reset --hard` <--- will nuke any local changes you may have made
 1. `git pull` to get the current bits
 1. `cd solutions/lab-12`
 1. `docker build --tag="kurron/mount-example:v1.0.0" .` <--- use your own account